 Health and Safety Issues

-During 2014/15 the Environmental Health team made over 800 pest control visits to local businesses, including factories, offices, shops and school.
+The Environmental Health team make over 800 pest control visits each year to local businesses, including factories, offices, shops and school.
 They regularly treat ant infestations, wasps’ nests and control rats and mice for commercial clients.

 Certain workplace injuries, accidents and dangerous occurrences must be reported to the relevant health and safety enforcing authorities.
-These accidents are called ‘reportable’, and can now be reported directly to the HSE Incident Contact Centre (external link).
+These accidents are called ‘reportable’, and can now be reported directly to the HSE Incident Contact Centre.

 Sector specific support